chand987/SE_Assignment1/README.md

 #### Long Method
 * Extract Method for variable criteria **'m'**

 The changes that are stated below are in-coherence with the following manual which clearly states the decomposition methodology.
-For step by step details about code smell improvement, refer  [Jdeodrant](https://users.encs.concordia.ca/~nikolaos/jdeodorant/index.php?option=com_content&view=article&id=45)
+For step by step details about code smell(Long method) improvement, refer  [Jdeodrant](https://users.encs.concordia.ca/~nikolaos/jdeodorant/index.php?option=com_content&view=article&id=45)

 Name | Refactoring Type | Variable Criteria
 --- | --- | ---